Toyo Eiwa Jogakuin

 "Education is not merely to transmit knowledge, but also to cultivate sensitivity of the joy in contemplation of creation and the mental exertion this requires, as well as the quest for knowledge.
 I felt this keenly even at the early age of twenty.
 What I learned in my school days in Azabu is indelibly imprinted in my mind."

-Graduated from Toyo Eiwa Jogakko in 1914.
-While in school, she was introduced to Nobutsuna Sasaki, a leading poet, by her classmate, Byakuren Yanagihara.
+Graduated from the collegiate course of Toyo Eiwa Jogakko in 1913.
+While in school, Hanako Muraoka was introduced to Nobutsuna Sasaki, a leading poet, by her classmate, Byakuren Yanagiwara.
 Among his followers, she met Hiroko Katayama, a graduate of Toyo Eiwa, who influenced her enormously in literary and spiritual matters.
-After the war, she successively filled various positions both on government boards and in cultural organizations.
-Besides a collection of fairy tales titled Tampopo no Me, she published many books, including the translations of The Anne of Green Gables series by L.M.
-Montgomery.
+Hanako Muraoka successively filled various positions both on government boards and in cultural organizations.
+In addition, she translated the Anne of Green Gables series by L. M. Montgomery and other children's classics into Japanese.

 1905 Mission Training School for Kindergarten Teachers started with student teaching at Baika Kindergarten in Ueda, Nagano.